PunchThrough/bean-docs/src/features/virtual-serial.md

 * __Data Packets Can Send the Device Name:__
 Packets that are being sent from the peripheral to the central devices carry general information.
 Information that is transmitted can possibly contain a UTF-8 string of the device name.
 If the device name is not transmitted here, it'll be transmitted over GATT.

 * __Central Devices Can Update Connection Parameters:__ The central device typically establishes the connecting parameters between the peripheral device and itself.
 The central device can only modify the connecting parameters.
 However, the peripheral device can request the central device to change the connecting parameters.
 When the central device finds a data packet that has specific information that says it wants to connect, it sends a request connection data packet to the peripheral device.
 If the peripheral device accepts the request from the central device, a connection is established.
-There are different ways of how a central device can connect to a peripheral device, all of which the central device defines.
+There are different ways that a central device.

 * __Peripheral or Central Devices Can Terminate Connection:__ Connection termination can happen for a variety reasons: battery dies on the device, network issues,  and the likes.